 “Alright mouse, ow are ya?
 We’re just about to pick up the clock from his gaff and we’ll meet you down the pub in twenty.
 Alright pal, see ya soon.”

 After he hung up the phone he turned to John and said, “Did you hear the mouse moved in with the clock?”

 Both men burst into a wild fit of laughter at this statement.
 Mouse?
 Picking up a clock?
 I had to ask.
 “How big is this clock?
 And why do you call your mate mouse?”

 “We call him mouse because he looks identical to a mouse.
 It’s not like he’s just got bucked-teeth and pinkish eyes that we call him mouse, he actually looks like a giant rodent wearing human clothing and drinking pints,” replied Bill so enthusiastically I am guessing he came up with the nickname.

 “He actually does have bucked-teeth and pink eyes as well though,” said John with a grin.
 “Here, have a look at a photo of mousey boy when we pull up at the set of lights.”

 I turned around and looked at the photo of mouse on John’s iPhone.
 They weren’t kidding.
 I had never seen a person resemble an animal so closely.
-He even had a wispy blonde mustache that looked like whiskers.
+He even had a wispy blonde mustache resembling whiskers.
 The eyes were the most rodent-like feature on his face.
 Miniature, dark and squinting.
-He was actually a very nasty, menacing looking character.
+He was actually a very nasty, menacing-looking character.
 John and Bill loved my “what the fuck” reaction.

 “Hahaha alright, what about this clock?”
 I asked.